tigera-solutions/cc-eks-egress-gw/README.md

       Check the test host terminal.
 The packets captured with tcpdump shows the **node IP address** as source IP for the incomming packet.

-    - II.
-Now let's test the acess to the test host using the egress gateway `red`, previouly created.
+    - **II.** Now let's test the acess to the test host using the egress gateway `red`, previouly created.

       Open a third terminal and load the environment variables:

       ```bash
       source ~/egwLabVars.env
       ```

+      Annotate the `netshoot-default` pod as following.
+This will cause the pod to use the egress gateway for egress traffic.

       ```bash
-      # annotate the pod
       kubectl annotate pods netshoot-default egress.projectcalico.org/selector="egress-code == 'red'"
       ```

-      Go back to the pod bash prompt and repeat the nc command.
+      Go back to the terminal with the pod bash prompt and repeat the `netcat` command.

       ```bash
       nc -zv $HOSTPVTIPADDR 7777
       ```

-      Now the packet captured with tcpdump in the test host shows the egress gateway IP as source IP.
+      Look into the terminal connected to the test host.
+The packets captured with `tcpdump` shows the egress gateway IP address as source IP for the incoming packets.

+      You can stop the pod of using the egress gateway by removing the annotation previously done.

       ```bash
-      # if you want to stop the pod of using the egress-gateway, remove the annotation:
       kubectl annotate pods netshoot-default egress.projectcalico.org/selector-
       ```
 17. Create another egress gateway